OrchardComputerSolutions/OrchardComputerSolutions.github.io/newbuilds/index.md

 ![Gaming Case](./images/gaming.png){:width="33%"}

-All gaming computers are built in the case above, but with the level of components you choose below.
+All gaming computers are built in the case above, and with the level of components you choose below.
 Due to the volatile nature of the graphics card market, the GPU and price are subject to change.

 #### Entry-level